christianTsounguiObama/Foundational-AI-Robotics-Curriculum/README.md

     cd 1-Machine-learning/01-ML-Cheatsheet-Roadmap-Regression
     ```

-3.  **Create and activate a virtual environment:**
-    ```bash
-    python -m venv venv
-    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
-    ```

-4.  **Install the required libraries:**
-    Each project has its own `requirements.txt` file.
-    ```bash
-    pip install -r requirements.txt
-    ```

-5.  **Launch Jupyter Notebook:**
-    ```bash
-    jupyter notebook ./EN/notebook_EN.ipynb
-    ```
+3.  **Set up the Environment:**
+    *   *For ML Projects:* Create a standard Python venv and install `requirements.txt`.
+    *   *For Robotics Projects:* Source your ROS 2 workspace (detailed instructions provided inside each robotics folder).

 ---

 ## 👨‍💻 About the Author

-My name is **Dr. Christian Tsoungui Obama**, and I am an expert in mathematical modeling and data science with a Master's degree in Electromechanical Engineering.
-I am passionate about making complex technical concepts accessible and building practical, high-impact tech solutions.
+My name is **Dr. Christian Tsoungui Obama**.
+I am an **Industrial AI Engineer** with a background in mathematical modeling and electromechanical engineering.

-My goal with this curriculum is to share the knowledge I've gained on my journey and to help build a strong community of learners and practitioners who will create the next generation of technology.
+I am passionate about empowering the next generation of engineers—especially within the African tech ecosystem—by making complex, industrial-grade concepts accessible and practical.

 ## 🤝 Let's Connect

 If you find this content valuable, let's connect!
-Building a network is one of the most rewarding parts of a career in tech.

 -   **LinkedIn:** [linkedin.com/in/christiantsoungui](https://www.linkedin.com/in/christiantsoungui/)
 -   **Twitter:** [@TsounguiChris](https://twitter.com/TsounguiChris)

-And if you like this repository and its mission, please give it a ⭐ to show your support and help it reach more people!
+If you support this mission, please give the repo a ⭐!

-## 🙏 Acknowledgements

--   The initial Machine Learning pillar is heavily inspired by the foundational and practical teachings in **"Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow" by Aurélien Géron**.
-It is a must-read for any aspiring ML practitioner.
--   The future Robotics pillar will be inspired by **"Robotics, Vision and Control" by Peter Corke**.
--   All datasets used in this series are publicly available and will be credited within their respective notebooks.

 ## 📄 License

-The work presented in this repository is for educational purposes only.
+The work presented in this repository is for educational purposes.
 The code is released under the [Apache 2.0 License](LICENSE).
-Feel free to use and adapt it for your own projects and learning.